 Top 10 Alaska Fishing Trips Under $6,000 - 7 Days

 Perched on the river banks of beautiful Lake Creek Alaska, Wilderness Place Lodge sits on 10 private acres in the heart of the Susitna Valley, 80 air miles northwest of Anchorage.
-We are a full-service, deluxe Alaska fishing lodge focused on the best service and hospitality.
+We are a full-service, deluxe Alaska fishing lodge and eco-adventure company focused on the best service and hospitality.
 Lake Creek, our home river, is a freestone river system meandering 60 miles from its source at Chelatna Lake on the border of Denali National Park.
 The river is famed for its large runs of all 5 species of Alaska pacific salmon and healthy native populations of Rainbow Trout.
 Our fishing lodge offers all-inclusive, full service packages for any duration stay.
 You can arrive and depart on any day of the week, which makes our operation very unique and comfortably flexible.
 The private deluxe cabins are modern with comfy mattresses, fine amenities and full bath/shower within.
 The food is top notch and the staff is the friendliest people you will meet.
 We take pride in hospitality first to be sure all our comfortable and feel welcome at our unique wilderness place.

 Angler's Alibi is a rustic, yet comfortable, fishing camp on the Alagnak River in the famous Bristol Bay watershed, 23 miles North of King Salmon.
 This cozy camp is just outside the Katmai National Park boundary, over 250 miles from the nearest highway.
 Its location on the tidewater section of the Alagnak River means that you don't even need to leave camp to find amazing fishing.
 No fly-outs means you can spend more time on the river than at other lodges.
 Or, fly-out to Moraine Creek, Funnel Creek, and other fantastic fishing holes to say you were there.
 The near 90% guest return rate at Angler's Alibi offers evidence of its excellence.